War in Donbas: Government counter-offensive: "the Anti-Terrorist Operation"

 Turchynov relaunched the stalled counter-offensive against pro-Russian insurgents on 22 April, after two men, one a local politician, were found "tortured to death".
 The politician, Volodymyr Rybak, was found dead near Sloviansk after having been abducted by pro-Russian insurgents.
 Turchynov said that "the terrorists who effectively took the whole Donetsk Oblast hostage have now gone too far".
 The Internal Affairs Ministry reported that the city of Sviatohirsk, near Sloviansk, was retaken by Ukrainian troops on 23 April.
 In addition, the Defence Ministry said it had taken control over all points of strategic importance in the area around Kramatorsk.

+On 24 April, 70 to 100 insurgents armed with assault rifles and rocket launchers attacked an armoury in Artemivsk.
+The depot housed around 30 tanks.
+Ukrainian troops attempted to fight off the insurgents, but were forced to retreat after many men were wounded by insurgent fire.
+Some 30 militants seized the police headquarters in Konstantinovka on 28 April.

-The Internal Affairs Minister, Arsen Avakov, said on 24 April that Ukrainian troops had captured the city administration in Mariupol, after a clash with pro-Russian demonstrators there.
+On 24 April, Avakov said that Ukrainian troops had captured the city administration in Mariupol, after a clash with pro-Russian demonstrators there.
 Despite this, a report by the BBC said that whilst it appeared that Ukrainian troops and the mayor of Mariupol did enter the building in the early morning, Ukrainian troops had abandoned it by the afternoon.
 Local pro-Russian activists blamed Ukrainian nationalists for the attack upon the building but said that the DPR had regained control.
 A representative of the Republic, Irina Voropoyeva, said, "We, the Donetsk People's Republic, still control the building.
 There was an attempted provocation but now it's over."

 On the same day, Ukrainian government officials said that the Armed Forces had intended to retake the city of Sloviansk, but that an increased threat of "Russian invasion" halted these operations.
 Russian forces had mobilised within 10 km of the Ukrainian border.
 The officials said that seven troops were killed during the day's operations.
 President Turchynov issued a statement later in the day, and said that the "Anti-Terrorist Operation" would be resumed, citing the ongoing hostage crisis in Sloviansk as a reason.
 By 6 May, 14 Ukrainian troops had died and 66 had been injured in the fighting.

+Insurgents took over the offices of the regional state television network on 27 April.
+After capturing the broadcasting centre, the militants began to broadcast Russian television channels.

+The Luhansk People's Republic (LPR) was declared on 27 April.
+Representatives of the Republic demanded that the Ukrainian government provide amnesty for all protesters, enshrine Russian as an official language, and hold a referendum on the status of the region.
+They issued an ultimatum that stated that if Kyiv did not meet their demands by 14:00 on 29 April, they would launch an insurgency in tandem with that of the Donetsk People's Republic.